jmandel/sample_ccdas/README.md

 The goals are to provide:
  * examples for the developer community
  * a platform to identify and correct implementation errors
- * a public arena to identifying areas of ambiguity and variability
+ * a public arena to identify areas of ambiguity and variability

 Is anyone willing and able to participate?
 If there are barriers (organizational, technical, cultural, or otherwise), can we break them down?